picrin-scheme/picrin/lib/README.md

 ### call/cc

 Full continuation has many problems in embbeding into applications.
-By default, Benz's call/cc operator does not support continuation that can handle re-entering (it only supports escape continuations).
+By default, libpicrin's call/cc operator does not support continuation that can handle re-entering (it only supports escape continuations).
 To remove this restriction, please use an add-on provided from [Picrin Scheme's repository](https://github.com/picrin-scheme/picrin/tree/master/contrib/03.callcc).

 ### Strings

-Benz utilize rope data structure to implement string type.
+libpicrin utilize rope data structure to implement string type.
 Thanks to the implementation, string-append is guaranteed to be done in a constant time (so do string-copy, when ascii-only mode is enabled).
-In return for that, strings in benz are immutable by default.
+In return for that, strings in libpicrin are immutable by default.
 It does not provide mutation API (string-set!, string-copy! and string-fill! in R7RS).
 This restriction can be also removed with an add-on in [Picrin Scheme's repository](https://github.com/picrin-scheme/picrin/tree/master/contrib/03.mutable-string).

 ### Dictionaries